johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

-## STEP 2 - Reference Dataset Enrichment / Protein translation
+## STEP 2 - Reference Dataset Enrichment / Protein translation (3+ hours, depending on the speed of the connection.
+This is due to the size of the genetic data used in the examples.)

 <br/><br/>